Alex-Programs/openxgauthenticator/README.md

 - Fast and lightweight
 - Handles loss of connection better
 - Additional configuration options
-- Appears to ignore some types of user-account banning, whereby the firewall simply requests the client not let you join.
-(Unconfirmed)
 - User agent faking feature allows you to pretend you're using a browser to authenticate
 - Can be downloaded from github or the website instead of having to manually authenticate then use the local web portal to download the binary.
 - Absolutely no data exfiltration, telemetry, or spyware - and you can prove it by looking at the code.